 Attachment of New Dental Colleges to Medical Colleges

-New dental colleges are now required to be attached to medical colleges to prevent the proliferation of substandard dental institutions and to enhance the quality of dental education nationwide.
-This attachment also aims to facilitate the initiation of postgraduate courses in Oral and Maxillofacial Surgery.
+New dental colleges are now mandated to be affiliated with medical colleges to curb the growth of substandard institutions and improve the overall quality of dental education across the country, while also supporting the development of postgraduate programs in Oral and Maxillofacial Surgery.

 Reintroduction of the Internship Programme

-The Internship Programme has been reinstated to address the significant challenges students faced in gaining adequate clinical experience without an internship.
-To benefit the students, the Council has reintroduced a one-year rotational internship program, including a rural posting, following the completion of the four-year BDS course.
-This decision was based on numerous representations received from students and other stakeholders.
+The internship programme has been reinstated to address the challenges students faced in gaining adequate clinical exposure without structured training; accordingly, the Council has reintroduced a one-year compulsory rotational internship, including a rural posting, to be undertaken after completing the four-year BDS course, a decision made in response to multiple representations from students and other stakeholders to enhance practical learning and professional readiness.

 Act, Rules & Regulations